Impact of the form of weighted networks on the quantum extreme reservoir computation

 \subsection{Comparing the weight distribution}

 To capture the characteristics of the weight distribution for the DTC model, we first introduce the Haar measure sampling of unitary operators \cite{Emerson2005, Boixo2018, Mullane2020}.
-The Haar measure sampling can be considered to exhibit a typical complexity which a quantum computer may provide, and its gate implementation is usually given through unitary t-design \cite{Weinstein2008, Harrow2009}.
-Hence the similarity and disparity in the weight functions for these cases would give us valuable insights to understand the DTC dynamics and its role in QERC.
+The Haar measure sampling can be considered to exhibit a typical complexity that a quantum computer may provide, and its gate implementation is usually given through unitary t-design \cite{Weinstein2008, Harrow2009}.
+Hence the similarity and disparity in the weight functions for these cases would give us valuable insights into understanding the DTC dynamics and its role in QERC.
 In our analysis, to obtain a typical distribution given by the Haar measure sampling, the $N \times N$ unitary matrix $U_\text{H}$ is created using the QR decomposition \cite{Mezzadri2007} where $N = 2^L =2^{10}= 1024$.
-We compare this unitary map, which we refer to as the Haar-random model to the converged weight distribution of the DTC model.
+We compare this unitary map, which we refer to as the Haar-random model, to the converged weight distribution of the DTC model.

-Now as shown in Fig.~\ref{Comparison_distributions}a), the typical weight distributions are approximately Gaussian for all components $a_{lm}, b_{lm}$ and $c_k$.
-Here we use only one sample from the Haar-random model, since one sample and not the average of many samples will be used within the QERC.
-Further we do not lose generality as discussed in Appendix.~\ref{appendix_randomness}.
-The weight distribution functions for unitary matrices $U_\text{H}$ are quadratic in the log-scaled plot for all components.
-Their standard deviation is $\sigma \approx 0.04$ by the Gaussian fitting.
+Now as shown in Fig.~\ref{Comparison_distributions}a) and b), the typical weight distributions are approximately Gaussian for all components $x, y$, and z.
+Here we use only one sample from the Haar-random model since one sample and not the average of many samples will be used within the QERC.
+Further, we do not lose generality as discussed in Appendix.~\ref{appendix_randomness}.

-We can now compare the DTC model to the Haar-random model where we characterize the weight distributions of the DTC model with two properties, broadness and tail.
+We can now compare the DTC model to the Haar-random model, where we characterize the weight distributions of the DTC model with two properties, broadness, and tail.